top of page

 Viewing the extracted contents of a .exe file to find the install/uninstall parameters.

-• Install the application on your machine.
+• Install the application on your machine or a test machine.

 • Run the PowerShell script below, replacing "app_name" with the appropriate name.